⚡ Override 2026–27 · Game Analysis

 📊 Follow and Refine

-Watch what top-ranked teams are doing and do it better.
-Lower risk, faster path to competitiveness.
-Risk: everyone is doing the same thing and execution becomes everything.
-Reward: proven strategy, known ceiling.
+Watch top regional teams.
+Whatever architecture wins (claw vs roller-pinch, single vs dual grip), do it better.
+Risk: everyone's doing the same thing and driver execution becomes everything.
+Reward: proven strategy with a known ceiling.

-The 10-point swing is structural — it can’t be recovered without outscoring the opponent by 11+ blocks.
+12 pts is structural — recovering it requires outscoring the opponent by 12+ pts in driver control.
 Win auton first.
-Run AWP second.
-Never skip auton practice to add one more block to driver control.
+AWP second.
+Never skip auton practice to add one more cycle.

-Immediately copy their exact strategy for your next match without further analysis
+Immediately copy their toggle-capture sequence in your next match without further analysis

-Ignore it — every match is different and zone strategy doesn’t generalize
+Ignore it — every match is different and toggle strategy doesn't generalize

-Pivot to defense against teams using that zone to neutralize their advantage
+Pivot to defense against any team using toggles to neutralize their advantage

 // Section 05